learnfirst2026/AndroidInterviewQuestions/README.md

   15. What is the difference between channels and shared flow?
   16. What are themes?
 How do i convert apps' theme into dark theme?
   17. What is progaurd?
 Why is it used?
 What if I want certain files to be skipped from obfuscation.
+  18. Why are modifiers always passed as first parameter?

  Architecture